ucsb-cs156-w22/kanban-board-hack/team03/issue65_eq_purge_button.md

-Implement List page for Earthquakes
+Add Purge Button to Earthquakes List Page

 On the List page for Earthquakes, add one `Purge`.